TheKola/Crypto-Telegram-Updates/README.md

-# Crypto_Telegram-Updates
+# Crypto Screener
-This project focusses on creating a cryptocurrency screener which gives updates on telegram, which includes the name of the coins and the percentage change in the previous 5 minutes.

-The Binance exchange has more than 900 cryptocurrencies.
-The program takes the prices of all the cryptocurrencies listed on the Binance platform and stores this price data in a pandas data frame and calculates the price change for every 5 minutes.
+This repository contains the source code for a real-time cryptocurrency screener that sends updates to Telegram.
+The program connects to the Binance exchange and fetches the prices of all the cryptocurrencies listed on the platform.
+The data is then stored in a pandas data frame, and the program calculates the percentage change of each cryptocurrency every 5 minutes.
+The updates are sent to a Telegram channel in real-time.

-"bin_keys.py" provide the required binance api keys Get your Binance Api keys at https://www.binance.com/en/my/settings/api-management

-"telegram_keys.py" provide the required telegram token key and chat id Create your own telegram bot using The Botfather,

-  On Telegram, search @ BotFather, send him a "/start" message.
-  Send another "/newbot" message, then follow the instructions to setup a name and a username.
-  For more details visit https://core.telegram.org/bots
+The screener requires API keys from both Binance and Telegram to function properly.
+To obtain your Binance API keys, visit https://www.binance.com/en/my/settings/api-management.
+To create a Telegram bot, you can use the BotFather by searching @BotFather on Telegram and following the instructions provided.
+More information on creating a Telegram bot can be found at https://core.telegram.org/bots.

+The code consists of three main files:

-"modules.py" contains all the modules used in the program
+"bin_keys.py", which includes the Binance API keys "telegram_keys.py", which includes the Telegram token key and chat ID "modules.py", which includes all the modules used in the program.
+Please make sure to replace the placeholder values in "bin_keys.py" and "telegram_keys.py" with your own API keys.

+It is important to note that this project requires a good understanding of Python and its libraries, specifically Pandas, to run and modify the code.
+If you encounter any issues or have questions, feel free to reach out to the repository's maintainer for assistance.